krisnova/boopkit/README.md

 # Boopkit

-A research project to demonstrate remote code injection over TCP with a malicious eBPF probe.
+A research project to demonstrate remote code injection over TCP with a malicious eBPF probe installed on a server.

 Tested on Linux 5.17

+Currently supported "boop" vectors:

 ### Disclaimer